UDT-ITF/website/source/presentation/index.md

 ```

 ##### structures

-> 'object represented as a Manifest' changed to 'text contained in a Manifest', then later in the paragraph 'object' replaced with 'text'.
-Again, the phrasing here needs to be considered and consistent.
-The structure of a text contained in a Manifest can be described using a hierarchy of Ranges.
+The structure of a text represented in a Manifest can be described using a hierarchy of Ranges.
 Ranges can be used to describe the "table of contents" of the text or other structures that the user can interact with beyond the order given by the `items` property of the Manifest.
 The hierarchy is built by nesting the child Range resources in the `items` array of the higher level Range.
 The top level Ranges of these hierarchies are given in the `structures` property.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and the `type` _MUST_ be `Range`.